Pramodgopinathan/FB-Growth/README.md

 Once this FP tree is constructed, it is much faster to traverse it and find information on the most frequent itemsets.

+# Conclusion

+Firstly, we can conclude that there are two product combinations, and both associations are bidirectional.
+People who buy cheese, also buy wine and people who buy wine also buy cheese.
+Separately, we see that people who buy beer also buy potato chips and vice versa.

+### The metrics of the rules
+A second thing that is interesting to look at is the metrics of the rules.
+Together, they tell us something about the reliability of the rules.
+The following three metrics are important to look at:
+The support tells us the number of times, or percentage, that the products co-occur The confidence tells us the number of times that a rule occurs.
+This can be stated differently as the conditional probability of the right-hand side given the left-hand side
+The lift gives us the strength of association